Dsanchez95/dolores.sxnchez/README.md

 ## Hi All,

 My name is Dolores Sanchez-Gonzalez.
-I'm currently a senior at the University of Illinois at Chicago
+I'm currently a senior at the University of Illinois at Chicago!

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+I have created this github page mainly to keep track of R and Bash Scripts..
+Hopefully other people will find them helpful as well.

 ### Markdown